 Penal Code 654 forbids multiple punishments for the same act in California.
 PC 654 is closely tied to the constitutional rules on double jeopardy, which prevents people from facing multiple punishments for a single crime.
 Find out more about PC 654 and how the Simmrin Law Group can help.

 Protections Offered Under Penal Code 654 in California

 PC 654 protects the rights of individuals charged with multiple criminal acts in California.
 Specifically, it restricts the extent of the punishment people can receive if they are accused of committing multiple crimes in one action.

 Consider the following example.
 A man decides to enter his neighbor’s apartment and takes his neighbor’s television.
 He has committed both petty theft and trespassing to carry out this act.

-PC 654 dictates courts to punish individuals based on the most serious of the crimes committed.
+PC 654 dictates that courts punish individuals based on the most serious crimes committed.
 For example, if one criminal act would lead to six months in jail, and the second would lead to a year, the court would have to punish the accused with one year in jail.
 That is because this is the more serious crime of the two.